 A recount is required to fill a vacancy for councillor on the West Tamar Council created by the resignation of Councillor Carol Bracken.

-The TEC will write to eligible candidates not elected at the 2018 election inviting them to participate.
-The period of consent closes at 12 noon on Monday 13 July 2020.
+The TEC has written to eligible candidates not elected at the 2018 election inviting them to participate.
+The period of consent closed at 12 noon on Monday 13 July 2020.

 As ballot papers for the ordinary election had been data entered, a computer calculated result is expected not long after the close.